backand/docs/docs/scenarios/netmera/index.md

 4. Follow this [Android guide](https://netmera.readme.io/docs/netmera-push-notification-android) and [iOS guid](https://netmera.readme.io/docs/netmera-push-notification-ios) to configure push notifications on the app and get the key from Google Cloud Messaging.
 If you use the starter app you only need the first 3 steps to get started (unless you want to trigger advanced features like tags).

 ## Integrating Netmera with Backand
 Netmera has a rest API that can be used to remotely send push notifications.
 You can integrate Netmera with Backand by using Backand server-side actions.
 You can either trigger this action with an object's CRUD event handler, or call it on-demand from your client code.
-The following example demonstrates the on-demand option.

 In the Backand dashboard, open the Actions tab for one of your application's objects, and create a new on-demand server-side JavaScript action by clicking on 'Netmera' under 'Push Notifications'.

 **You have just created your first push notification action!**